 It depends.
 In most cases, if you have water damage from a water pipe that bursts or a washer hose that leaks or explodes, your homeowners policy may cover the damage, but there are many factors that determine if a claim is covered.
 If water leaks into your home through the foundation or because of a flood, the damage is not covered under your home insurance policy.
 If the water damage is due to an ongoing leak, see page or other maintenance problems, it is also not covered.
 If you have questions about your claim, talk to your local ERIE agent or the adjuster assigned to handle your claim.

 Your policy covers damage caused by some natural disasters, but there are many factors that will determine if a claim is covered.
-Before the storm hits, review your policy with your local ERIE agent so you understand what is covered.
+Before a storm hits, review your policy with your local ERIE agent so you understand what’s covered.
 If flooding occurs because of the natural disaster, for example, your homeowners policy will not cover the damage.
 Damage caused by floods is not covered by homeowners policies.
 Talk to your ERIE agent about obtaining a separate flood insurance policy.
 ERIE partners with American Bankers to offer this coverage to customers.

 In most cases, your auto policy covers damages to your vehicle if you have purchased the appropriate physical damage coverage.

 An ERIE adjuster will be assigned to your claim and will work with you to estimate your damages.
 If your claim requires a field inspection, we will send either an ERIE adjuster or an independent adjuster to your home or business to take photos and assess the damage.

 Once we have received all the information needed to issue the check, you should receive it within two weeks.

 This happens because your lender has a financial interest in the property that the insurance company is required to honor and protect.
 The insurance company is obligated to include the mortgage company on your claim check.
 Please refer to the Mortgage Clause section of your policy.